XanaduAI/quantum-learning/README.md

 ## Requirements

-To construct and optimize the variational quantum circuits, these scripts and notebooks use the TensorFlow backend of [Strawberry Fields](https://github.com/XanaduAI/strawberryfields).
-In addition, matplotlib is required for generating output plots, and [OpenFermion](https://github.com/quantumlib/OpenFermion) is used to construct target gate unitaries.
+To construct and optimize the variational quantum circuits, these scripts and notebooks use the TensorFlow backend of [Strawberry Fields](https://github.com/XanaduAI/strawberryfields). **For this, you will need Strawberry Fields version 0.10.0 or lower.** In addition, matplotlib is required for generating output plots, and [OpenFermion](https://github.com/quantumlib/OpenFermion) is used to construct target gate unitaries.

 ## Using the scripts